DorielRivalet/MHFZ_Overlay/docs/performance.md

 ## Performance Test Process

-- Define Performance Metrics: Determine the specific performance metrics you want to measure, such as response time, throughput, memory usage, or CPU utilization.
-Select metrics that are relevant to your application and align with your performance goals.
+- Define Performance Metrics: Determine the specific performance metrics we want to measure, such as response time, throughput, memory usage, or CPU utilization.
+Select metrics that are relevant to the application and align with the performance goals.

-- Prepare Test Scenarios: Create a set of test scenarios that represent typical usage patterns or critical functionalities of your application.
-These scenarios should be designed to stress different aspects of your application's performance.
+- Prepare Test Scenarios: Create a set of test scenarios that represent typical usage patterns or critical functionalities of the application.
+These scenarios should be designed to stress different aspects of the application's performance.

-- Conduct Performance Tests: Execute the test scenarios on each version of your application that you want to compare.
+- Conduct Performance Tests: Execute the test scenarios on each version of the application that we want to compare.
 Measure and record the performance metrics for each test run.
-You can use benchmarking tools, profiling tools, or custom scripts to automate the test execution and data collection process.
+We can use benchmarking tools, profiling tools, or custom scripts to automate the test execution and data collection process.

-- Compare Performance Results: Analyze the collected performance data for each version of your application.
+- Compare Performance Results: Analyze the collected performance data for each version of the application.
 Compare the performance metrics to identify any performance improvements or regressions between versions.
 Look for significant differences and trends in the data.

 - Document the Findings: Create a performance report or documentation that summarizes the performance results for each version tested.
 Include details such as the version number, test scenarios used, performance metrics measured, and any relevant observations or insights.

 - Interpret the Results: Analyze the performance findings and interpret their implications.
 Identify areas where performance has improved, potential bottlenecks or regressions, and areas for further optimization.
-Use the results to guide your decision-making and prioritize performance optimization efforts.
+Use the results to guide the decision-making and prioritize performance optimization efforts.